-SAP GRC access control and process control are automated tools to manage an internal security model, remediate compliance issues, and monitor potential business risks within an SAP system.
-When users have too much access in a system, they can damage the company and break compliance both by intentional misuse (e.g. using privileges to steal money or goods) and accidental misuse (e.g. by making a mistake in accounting or bypassing a quality control safeguard).
+SAP GRC access control and process control are automated tools that manage an internal security model, remediate compliance issues, and monitor potential business risks within an SAP system.
+When users have too much access in a system, they can damage the company and break compliance.
+This happens both by intentional misuse (e.g. using privileges to steal money or goods) and accidental misuse (e.g. by making a mistake in accounting or bypassing a quality control safeguard).
 By logging access, transactions and other information, GRC Software addresses compliance, quality, fraud and other internal security issues.

 Expert Insight: Scott Goolik, VP of Compliance and Security

 Access Control and Process Control are analogous to different types of security in a bank.
 SAP GRC access control is like locked doors, guards and alarms.
 It controls who can enter and exit sensitive areas, and sounds the alarm if someone enters a room they shouldn’t.
 An SAP GRC Access Control tool like the ControlPanelGRC® Access Control Suite is the first step in a GRC program, allowing companies to modernize role management, Segregation of Duties (SoD), auditing and other basic compliance tasks.

 SAP GRC Process Control is similar to drawer counts, reconciliation checks and identity and credit verification.
 It examines processes looking for signs of fraud or theft.